 Cars are prohibited on the quaint Mackinac Island, located on Lake Huron and accessible via a 16-minute ferry ride.
 Horse-drawn carriages and colorful cruiser bicycles are the best ways to glide down the village streets.
 Treat your sweet tooth to a piece of candy heaven at Murdick’s Fudge, which has been serving its confections since 1887.

-The majestic Grand Hotel serves as the island’s centerpiece, with its front porch considered the largest in the world.
-Relax in one of the scores of rocking chairs as you take in the views of the water.
+Built in 1880, the majestic Grand Hotel serves as the island’s centerpiece, with its front porch considered the largest in the world.
+Relax in one of the scores of rocking chairs as you take in the views of sprawling Lake Huron.
+The elegant structure has 385 suites and rooms, and is surrounded by lush landscaping, with more than 5,000 geraniums flourishing in rich soil.